Melissa1909/neuroimaging-primer/fMRI/README.md

 Since the volume inside the skull is fixed, a change in the volume of one of these compartments must be compensated by a decrease in the volume of the other two compartments, otherwise, intracranial pressure (ICP) will increase.

-This principle is crucial for understanding how conditions like brain edema, hemorrhages, or tumors can lead to raised ICP.
+✅ Drivers of CSF flow:

+Macroscopic CSF flow happens because of three physiological processes
+- Heartbeat
+- Respiration
+- Neuronal activity (see neurovascular coupling above)

+✅ Methods to analyze CSF flow:

+1. Flow-related effects at the bottom slice of the magnetic field of the fMRI
+- Flow of CSF modulates spin dephasing, causing T2* signal fluctuations, especially in gradient-echo EPI.
+- Especially when you place your region of interest (ROI) directly on the edge of the imaging volume, for example by looking at the fourth ventricle, fresh CSF will enter the brain periodically in response to small changes in cerebral blood volume (CBV), causing an inflow effect and thus visible up- and downward movement of CSF.
+    - This happens because fresh fluid that hasn't been magnetized yet shows high signal intensity, when reaching the magnetic field for the first time.
+(Check supplementary information from this publication [here](10.1126/science.aax5440) to understand this effect)
+    - This effect can be used to assess whether there is in- our outflow of CSF in the fourth ventricle or basal cistern
+- As this CSF flow is antiproportional to the signal in gray matter (GM activity -> rise in CBV due to neurovascular coupling -> CSF outflow), we refer to this as GM-CSF-coupling.

 - The coupling between gray matter and CSF has been explored in various studies, including: [Fultz2019](10.1126/science.aax5440), [Han2021](https://doi.org/10.1371/journal.pbio.3001233) or [Zimmermann2025](10.1097/ALN.0000000000005360)
 - It is of particular interest in the CSF-community, as this value has been linked to numerous neurodegenerative diseases such as Alzheimers.

-3. Partial volume effects
+2. Partial volume effects
-- Some voxels labeled as “CSF” contain small amounts of nearby parenchyma or blood vessels.
+- Some voxels at the border of parenchyma and ventricular system contain amounts of parenchyma and CSF.
-- If you then place a ROI directly on the edge of lateral ventricles, you'll encounter what's called a partial volume effect, meaning that the ratio of CSF and parenchyma in the respective voxel will decide on the signal intensity of the observed voxel.
-Our group is particularly in the fMRI-based volume-sensitive measurement of ventricular motion, which you can read up [here](https://doi.org/10.1371/journal.pbio.3003138) in detail.
+- If a ROI is then placed directly on those voxels (e.g. at the edge of lateral ventricles), you'll encounter what's called a partial volume effect.
+- This means that the ratio between CSF and parenchyma in the respective voxel will decide on the signal intensity of the observed voxel.
+- We used this idea of the partial volume effect induced intensity changes at the edge of lateral ventricles to observe its motion as a respond to neural activity in fMRI
+- Our group is particularly interested in the fMRI-based measurement of ventricular motion, which you can read up [here](https://doi.org/10.1371/journal.pbio.3003138) in detail.

 ## 🛠️ Preprocessing steps